Nonviolent Communication Online Resources

 Currently there are NVC trainers and supporters in many countries in Asia, including: China, Hong Kong, India, Indonesia, Iran, Israel, Japan, Nepal, Pakistan, Palestinian Territories, the Philippines, Singapore, South Korea, Sri Lanka, Turkey, United Arab Emirates.

-The following websites are also accessible:
+The following certified NVC trainers and websites are also accessible:

-Nonviolent Communication India:
+Nonviolent Communication in India:

 Nonviolent Communication Israel: